ooooo-youwillsee/ooooo-notes/调试-deployment-controller-的源码/index.md

 	gr := gvr.GroupResource()

 	// To avoid the object from being accidentally modified by caller
-	// after it's been added to the tracker, we always store the deep
+	// after it&#39;s been added to the tracker, we always store the deep
 	// copy.
 	obj = obj.DeepCopyObject()